-Generally if we’re talking about any external floor screed, it tends to be concrete.
-Of course, screed and concrete terminology, can be a little bit confusing at times.
+I’m Andy Parkin, Managing Director of the Multi-Award-Winning Speed Screed.
+Generally, if we’re talking about any external floor screed, it tends to be concrete.
+Of course, screed and concrete terminology can be a little bit confusing at times.
 Which is which, can they both be the same?

 What is external floor screed?

 There are a few questions we need to ask